-- The initiator: Calls attention to the need for the process, formulates initial collective action objectives, acts as a catalyst to generate interest and motivation to problem solve, and may provide resources to, at a minimum, jump-start the process. - The convener: Acts as the lead party responsible for making the decision to undertake collective action and takes the first steps in identifying who will act in the other roles.
-The convener will also typically make the initial approach to potential participants and conduct any other needed preprocess outreach or research. - The process manager: Provides the day-to-day logistical and managerial support to the process.
-This can include scheduling, handling event or meeting logistics, coordinating participants, tracking tasks, preparing background materials, synthesizing results, and preparing recommendations. - The neutral party: Manages individual and collective discussions and relationships among interested parties, with an emphasis on enabling a candid understanding of the critical interests and needs of each participant.
-The need for, and trust in, the neutral party becomes critically important when entering into any form of consensus-seeking process. - The experts: Provide the technical and analytical heft required to ensure that problems and solutions are well characterized, vetted, and understood.
-This role is critical to building trust in, and credibility for, the knowledge base and analytical process underlying the collective action. - The funders: Provide the resources needed to support convening the collective action participants as well as implementing on-the-ground actions.
-The collective action initiator often shoulders the burden of initial seed funding for a collective action effort or early implementation actions.
-However, there are also funders that can offer financing from the start of the process, such as donor agency public-private partnership (PPP) funds.
+The initiator: Calls attention to the need for the collective action, formulates initial objectives, acts as a catalyst to generate interest and motivation to problem solve, and may provide resources to, at a minimum, jump-start the process.

+The convener: Acts as the lead party responsible for making the decision to undertake collective action, and takes the first steps in identifying who will act in the other roles.
+The convener will also typically make the initial approach to potential participants and conduct any other needed outreach or research.

+The process manager: Provides the day-today logistical and managerial support to the collective action.
+This can include scheduling, handling event or meeting logistics, coordinating participants, tracking tasks, preparing background materials, synthesizing results, and preparing recommendations.

+The neutral party: Manages individual and collective discussions and relationships among interested parties, with an emphasis on enabling a candid understanding of the critical interests and needs of each participant.
+The need for and trust in the neutral party becomes critically important when entering into any form of consensus-seeking process.

+The experts: Provide the technical and analytical capabilities required to ensure that problems and solutions are characterized, vetted, and understood well.
+This role is critical to building trust in and the credibility of the knowledge base and analytical efforts underlying the collective action.

+The funders: Provide the resources needed to support convening the collective action participants, as well as implementing on-the-ground actions.
+The collective action initiator often shoulders the burden of initial seed funding for the collective action effort or early implementation actions.
+However, there are also funders that can offer financing at the start of the process, such as donor agency public-private partnership (PPP) funds.
-In addition to the core process roles, you will need to consider the specific participation roles and representation for the collective action process.
-In Section 4.2, you identified the generic types of interested parties critical to addressing the identified water-related challenge.
-You now need to identify how the interested parties are organized and can be most effectively represented in the collective action process.
-For example, interested agricultural operators may have a catchment cooperative that typically provides representation for its membership.
-When structuring specific participation, the first major question to ask is, "Who should be involved to represent which interests?
-"Who is involved" will largely be determined by the type of collective action that your organization has chosen.
-For consultative or informative collective action, the majority of participants will be general representatives of stakeholder groups and topical experts.
-For the more complex collaborative or integrative collective action processes, however, those representing key interest groups must operate with deep knowledge of the topic and have credibility and leveraging capabilities in their communities.